lewagon/dotfiles/01-Ruby/03-Blocks/03-Beautify-my-code/README.md

 ## Background & Objectives

-Chaining methods, especially iterators, is very powerful, and can become pretty addicitive in ruby...
-In one line of code, you get all the prime numbers between 1 and 100...
+Chaining methods, especially iterators, is very powerful, and can become pretty addicitive in ruby.
+In one line of code, you get all the prime numbers between 1 and 100.
 As a consequence, ruby beginners are tempted to chain as much as possible their instructions to make their code DRY and use as few lines of code as possible...
 It isn't always a good practice, because it can make your code unreadable, for you and for others!

 Here is a rule of thumb: